eagle-io/docs/source/api/resources/nodes.rst

 If **id** is provided it will be used to match to the associated parameter under the current Data Source, otherwise the associated parameter will be matched using the **name** attribute.

-If a column specified in the header can not be matched to a parameter (and **name** was provided), a new parameter will be created automatically.
+If a column specified in the header can not be matched to an existing parameter (and **name** was provided), a new parameter will be created automatically.
 Optionally specify the **dataType** (NUMBER, TEXT, TIME.
 Default is NUMBER) and **units** in the column header which will be used when creating the new parameter.

 .. note::